 Andréa joined the lab in 2021 as a Ph.D. student in the Molecular and Medical Pharmacology department.
 She received her B.S. from Duke University in 2020, majoring in Biology and Spanish.
 As an undergraduate she studied the role of the pro-inflammatory cytokine IL-6 in T cell metabolism.
 In the lab, she studies macrophage metabolism with a focus on the role of oxidative phosphorylation in pro-inflammatory macropahges.
 In her free time, Andréa likes to try new restaurants, go to the beach, and watch football!

-Bezawit is a third year undergraduate student at UCLA majoring in Biochemistry.
+Bezawit is a fourth year undergraduate student at UCLA majoring in Biochemistry.
 Her research interests include mitochondrial metabolism, and she is exploring research in biochemistry.
 She aspires to become a research scientist in the future.
 In her free time, she enjoys binge watching shows, taking a long walk with her mom, and going to a beach to watch the sunset.

-Anthony passed this thesis defense, titled “Determining the role of coenzyme A in alternative macrophage activation,” on October 28th, 2022.
+Anthony passed his thesis defense, titled “Determining the role of coenzyme A in alternative macrophage activation,” on October 28th, 2022.
 Anthony joined the lab in 2019 after graduating from Cal State University, Dominguez Hills with a degree in Biochemistry.
 His research career started with the investigation of antioxidant properties in succulent plants utilizing DPPH free radical scavenging assays.
 Here, he studies the role of mitochondrial metabolism during macrophage activation.
-His current project involves unraveling the mechanism by which Coenzyme A instructs anti-inflammatory macrophage activation.
 In his spare time Anthony enjoys listening to classic vinyl records from his favorite reggae artists and watching the Los Angeles Clippers.